-Keep in mind that there can be a lot of variations on this basic plan, and charities are more than willing to get creative to meet a donor/property seller’s needs.
+Keep in mind that there can be variations on this basic plan.
+Charities are more than willing to get creative to meet a donor/property seller’s needs.
 However, below are the basic steps with a standard CRT plan.

-1. Create the trust, designate the charity, and define the terms of the trust.
-For example, what amount of income from the trust will be paid to the donor, and when and how it will be disbursed.
+- Create the trust, designate the charity, and define the terms of the trust.
+For example, what amount of income from the trust will be paid to the donor.
+As well as, when and how it will be disbursed;

-2. Donate/transfer property to the trust.
-This needs to take place before the property is put under contract; other IRS rules apply as to the timing of the trust and the transfer and sale of the property.
+- Donate/transfer property to the trust.
+You need this to take place before the property is under contract.
+Other IRS rules apply as to the timing of the trust and the transfer and sale of the property;

-3. The trustee sells the property to a third party tax-free.
-All proceeds from the sale of the property donated to the trust go into a trust account controlled by the trustee.
+- The trustee sells the property to a third party tax-free.
+All proceeds from the sale of the property donated to the trust go into a trust account. the trustee controls this;

-4. The donor takes a tax deduction over the next five years.
-The deduction will be based on the property value, typically determined by the sale to the third party or an appraisal.
+- The donor takes a tax deduction over the next five years.
+The deduction will be based on the property value.
+Typically, the sale to the third party or an appraisal determines this;

-5. The trust pays income or an annuity to the donor for life.
-Again, the terms of the trust will direct the trustee as to how to invest the trust assets, and when and how to distribute funds.
+- The trust pays income to the donor for life.
+Again, the terms of the trust will direct the trustee as to how to invest the trust assets.
+Plus when and how to distribute funds;

-6. The donor may fund life insurance.
+- The donor may fund life insurance.
 The income paid to the donor can then fund a separate irrevocable life insurance trust on the life of the donor and/or their spouse.
-This is the final piece of the equation, as you can see in Figure 14.2 below (a diagram from my book The Tax and Legal Playbook in Chapter 14).
+This is the final piece of the equation.
+As you can see in Figure 14.2 below (a diagram from my book The Tax and Legal Playbook in Chapter 14);

-8. The family gets life insurance tax-free upon the donor’s death.
-As I mentioned in No. 6, this is the life insurance policy that will be paid tax-free to the beneficiaries upon the donor’s passing and, in effect, replace the value of the assets that were donated to the charity.
+- The family gets life insurance tax-free upon the donor’s death.
+This is the life insurance policy that will pay the beneficiaries upon the donor’s passing tax-free.
+Also in effect, replace the value of the assets that they/you donate to the charity.